ApiniLabs/PAC-ID/README.md

 **Q: How do I embed version numbers?**

 **A:** Version numbers are not specified in order to keep PAC-IDs simple.
-If your version number refers to the service version, it is recommendet to append them to the `category`, like in this example: `https://pac.apinilabs.com/myapp/v2?i=MDEyMzQ1Njc4OTAxMjM0NQ`.
+If your version number refers to the service version, it is recommended to append them to the `category`, like in this example: `https://pac.apinilabs.com/myapp/v2?i=MDEyMzQ1Njc4OTAxMjM0NQ`.
 If the identifiers are versioned, it is recommended to append a postfix to the identifier, with '~' as separating character, like in this example: `https://pac.apinilabs.com/myapp?i=MDEyMzQ1Njc4OTAxMjM0NQ~v2`.